Optical quality

 Illumination

 The location of the light source may also influence its life span.
-When the light source is located in the microscope stand, the light needs to be transmitted with fiber optic cable through the arm to the optics carrier.
+When the light source is located in the microscope stand, the light needs to be transmitted with a fiber optic cable through the arm to the optics carrier.

 Documentation

-Finally video and images can be included in a patient’s file for more thorough documentation and to facilitate easy review.
-Ease of transfer to a practice documentation system and the ability to save different file formats are therefore further key considerations.
+Finally, video and images can be included in a patient’s file for more thorough documentation and to facilitate easy review.
+Ease of transfer to a practice documentation system and the ability to save different file formats are, therefore, further key considerations.

 Ergonomic design